- Home

 - About Us

-The Prime Ministers Museum and Library is housed in the historic Teen Murti campus located south of Rashtrapati Bhavan in New Delhi, the capital city of India.
+The Prime Ministers Museum and Library is housed in the sprawling Thirty Acre historic Teen Murti campus located south of Rashtrapati Bhavan in New Delhi.

-Designed by Robert Tor Russel and built in 1929-30 as part of Edwin Lutyens' imperial capital, Teen Murti House was the official residence of the Commander-in-Chief in India.
+Designed by Robert Tor Russell and built in 1929–30 as part of Edwin Lutyens' imperial capital, Teen Murti House was originally built as the official residence of the British Commander-in-Chief in India.
 In August 1948, after the departure of the last British Commander-in-Chief, Teen Murti House became the official residence of independent India's first Prime Minister, Jawaharlal Nehru, who lived here for sixteen years until his death on May 27, 1964.
 Soon thereafter, the Government of India decided that the Teen Murti House should be dedicated to him and house a museum and a library.

-On 1 April 1966, the Government set up the Prime Ministers Museum and Library Society to manage the institution, which has today emerged as a place of pilgrimage for the Indian masses on the one hand and as a premier research centre and a forum for intellectual activity on the other.
+On 1st April 1966, the Government set up the Nehru Memorial Museum and Library Society to manage the institution, which has emerged as a House of Democracy for the Indian masses on the one hand and as a premier research centre and forum for intellectual activity on the other.

 Initially, the Museum was set up in the eastern wing of the Teen Murti House and the Library in the western wing.
 With the rapid growth of research material in the Library over the years, there was a pressing need for more space.
 An exclusive Library building was constructed adjacent to the Teen Murti House and inaugurated by Shri V. V. Giri, President of India, in January 1974.